Dionysus-sudo/Assignment/README.md

 ```

-This script compares the data captured via API againt that of UI automation and and asserts if the variance is in the acceptable range.
+This script compares the data captured via API against that of UI automation and and asserts if the variance is in the acceptable range.
 Function 'compare_data' does the following:

     1. Accepts the argument in the form of Configurable JSON input with following parameters: